FedCC: Robust Federated Learning against Model Poisoning Attacks: Threat Model

-This attack is based on \cite{bhagoji2019analyzing}.
-Each malicious client owns one mislabeled image samples and trains the local model on it.
-We trained the model on backdoor tasks along with the main task(s); the training went on for both malicious and benign tasks to maintain benign accuracy such that side-job training (i.e., backdoor training) remains stealthy.
-Then, the attack boosted malicious clients' updates to negate the combined effect of the benign client:

-where $t$ is the current epoch and $\alpha_{m}$ is a boosting factor.
-In CIFAR10, for example, we manipulate the model parameters to misclassify an image of 'airplanes' as 'bird' whereas normally classifying the image of other classes like 'cat,' 'horse,' or 'truck.'
+are based on \textbf{\cite{bhagoji2019analyzing}}.
+Each malicious client owns one sample of mislabeled images and trains the local model on it.
+We trained the model on backdoor tasks along with the main task(s); the training went on for both malicious and benign tasks to maintain benign accuracy such that backdoor training remains stealthy.
+Then we boosted malicious clients' updates to negate the combined effect of the benign agent: $w_{i}^{t} = w_{G}^{t-1} + \alpha_{m}(w_{i}^{t-1}-w_{G}^{t-1}) \text{ for } i = 1, ..., m$ where $t$ is the current epoch and $\alpha_{m}$ is a boosting factor.
+For \textbf{DBA} \cite{xie2020dba}, we implant split backdoor triggers into the input so that the global model can be attacked in a distributed manner.
+For more details, refer to \cite{xie2020dba}.
+In CIFAR10, for example, we manipulate the model parameters to misclassify an image of `airplanes' as `birds', whereas normally it would classify the image as other classes.

-\section{FedCC: Robust Aggregation Against Poisoning Attacks}
+\section{FedCC: Robust Aggregation against Poisoning Attacks}